HtmlUnit/htmlunit-core-js/README.md

 This part is intended for committer who are packaging a release.

 * Check all your files are checked in
-    * Update the version number in build.gradle
+* Execute "mvn -U clean test" to be sure all tests are passing
-    * Execute "gradlew clean test" to be sure all tests are passing
+* Update the version number in pom.xml and README.md
 * Commit the changes

 * Build and deploy the artifacts

 ```
-   gradlew clean test uploadArchives -i
+   mvn -up clean deploy
 ```

 * Go to [Sonatype staging repositories](https://s01.oss.sonatype.org/index.html#stagingRepositories) and process the deploy